clickviewapp/Docs/connect/v1.0/connect.md

 ClickView will perform a HTTP `post` to the provided `redirect_uri`.
 The body will contain a `application/x-www-form-urlencoded` response.
 The data included in this response is detailed [below](#data).

 The response will also contain a signature of the response parameters (excluding the signature).
 This will allow you to verify the payload being posted back to you.

 To verify the signature please see above.
-To verify the signature please see above.
 Note: Pay special attention to the fact that the request parameters are lower snake case but the response parameters are lower camel case.

 ### Data